 - Have a sale.
 Hosting a sale either immediately before you leave or immediately when you return can help offset having your business closed.

 - Share some pictures.
-Share a few vacation pictures while you are gone, but don’t go overboard – it is your business page.
+Sharing a few vacation pictures while you are gone, reminds customers that you are gone.
+As a bonus, it helps customers put a face to your business.

-One more thing: When I go out of town, I always allow myself one extra day to be home before returning to work.
-This gives me time to catch up on laundry, chores, mail… and rest!
+One more thing: When I go out of town, I always allow myself one extra day or two to be home before returning to work.
+This gives me time to catch up on laundry, household chores, mail… and rest!